clbarnes/ome_zarr_conformance/README.md

 Install the tool for your user with `uv tool install https://github.com/clbarnes/ome_zarr_conformance.git`.

-Wrap your OME-Zarr metadata implementation in a CLI program which takes as an argument a JSON string representing the Zarr attributes of an OME-Zarr dataset (Zarr group).
+Wrap your OME-Zarr metadata implementation in a dingus CLI program which takes as an argument a JSON string representing the Zarr attributes of an OME-Zarr dataset (Zarr group).

 > Zarr attributes are found in the `"attributes"` key of a Zarr v3 metadata document,